 |Tax Bracket (Single)||Tax Bracket (Married)||Tax Bracket (Head of Household)||Marginal Tax Rate|

 The Federal Income Tax consists of six marginal tax brackets, ranging from a low of 10% to a high of 39.6%.
-As of tax year 2013, a new 39.6% tax bracket has been added for income over $400,000 for single taxpayers - for tax years 2012 and earlier, the highest tax bracket was 35%.
+As of tax year 2013, a new 39.6% tax bracket has been added, currently applicable to income over $406,750 for single taxpayers - for tax years 2012 and earlier, the highest tax bracket was 35%.
 There are four complete sets of tax brackets for different filing types, each with different bracket widths:

 - Single - The Single brackets, applicable to all single non-joint filers, have the narrowest bracket width and generally result in the highest individual income tax.